peterweissbier/virtual-machine-manager-resources/README.md

 ---
 ## [kvm installation guide for windows 11](https://sysguides.com/install-a-windows-11-virtual-machine-on-kvm#0-1-configure-windows-11-virtual-hardware)
 ---
-## How to extend/increase a Windows Partition on a KVM QEMU VM
+## How to extend/increase a Windows partition

 1. Shutdown the VM